transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

-To extract meaningful information we first removed common words of the english language (via the list of stopwords from the tidytext package [@silge_tidytext_2016], except for the word "not", which is relevant since some policies state, that it is *not* appropriate to share information with students or colleagues).
+To extract meaningful information we first removed common words of the English language (via the list of stop-words from the tidytext package [@silge_tidytext_2016], except for the word "not", which is relevant since some policies state, that it is *not* appropriate to share information with students or colleagues).
 The resulting list contains 1151 words in